-The parlor palm prefers room temperatures between 65 and 80 degrees Fahrenheit.
-It can tolerate a low of 50 degrees Fahrenheit but will die with a frost.
+The parlor palm prefers room temperatures between 65 and 80 degrees F. It can tolerate a low of 50 degrees but will die with a frost.
 Keep it away from cold drafts near windows, vents, and outside doors.
 It will thrive with average humidity.
 If your palm begins to develop dry leaf margins or brown tips, it's most likely caused by cold drafts or prolonged dry periods.
 Try to raise the humidity in these circumstances before overwatering.

 Potting and Repotting

 Parlor palms have weak root systems and grow relatively slowly, meaning that repotting should only be done with care.
-In general, the plants stay a manageable size, so you shouldn't have to repot more than every other year.
+In general, the plants stay a manageable size, so you shouldn't have to repot it more than every other year.
 If your potting media breaks down and becomes mucky or sponge-like, then repot to prevent root rot.

 Propagating Parlor Palm Plants

-These are almost always propagated from seed by professional growers.
+These plants are almost always propagated from seed by professional growers.
 It may be possible to divide a clump into two smaller clumps successfully, but this is not recommended.
 The plants aren't clumping by nature but grown in clumps for aesthetic reasons.
 Otherwise, they cannot be propagated by stem cutting or leaf cutting.
 In general, it's best for most home growers to buy a new plant rather than attempt propagation.

 - The main parlor palm is the C. elegans, which is native to Mexico and Central America.
 This type is sometimes used in dish gardens.